deepakshrma/node-behance-api/README.md

     }
 }
 ```
-Here param "time" is manditory for newapi.
+Here param "time" is mandatory for newapi.